 Big Data and GIS

-Whether you deploy it as a whole-of-business solution or you’re looking for a location analytics component to integrate into your unstructured database system or existing business intelligence (BI) tools, ArcGIS will deliver insights that can be easily shared with others across an organisation.
+Deployed as a whole-of-business solution or as a location analytics component integrated into your unstructured database or existing business intelligence (BI) tools, ArcGIS will deliver insights that can be easily shared with others across an organisation.

 Sift through massive data sets to identify clusters of recurring incidences

 Reduce and summarise your data in ways that let you explore patterns

 Aggregate millions of data records into a digestible form for easy understanding

 Visualise your data and use spatio-temporal analysis to see change over time